Stuffed Butternut Squash

 Instructions

-• Cut the butternut squash in half length-wise and clean the seeds.
+• Cut the butternut squash in half length-wise and clean out the seeds.

 • Brush with oil, season with salt and pepper, and bake uncovered for 40-45 minutes at 180 degrees C.

-• If the edges are starting to burn, cover with aluminum foil.
+• If the edges start to burn, cover with aluminum foil.

-• In a pan, sautee the garlic and onion in olive oil over medium heat for 3-5 minutes.
+• In a pan, saute the garlic and onion in olive oil over medium heat for 3-5 minutes.

 • Add the mushrooms and cook for 5-7 minutes.

-• Add the spinach, cook for 30 seconds then add the flour and cook for an aditional 30 seconds.
+• Add the spinach, cook for 30 seconds, then add the flour and cook for an additional 30 seconds.

-• Add the coconut milk, nutritional yeast, and season with salt and pepper.
+• Add the coconut milk and nutritional yeast, and season with salt and pepper.

 • Stuff the baked butternut squash with the mushroom mixture and grate vegan cheese on top.